Akshat-Rathore/UDP-Sockets-tic_tac_toe/README.md

 bool isWinner(char board[3][3], char xo)
 5. A check is made to see if the game is a draw (no winner and 9 moves).

-#### NOTE : This application is only made for Unix OS.
+#### NOTE : This application is only made for Unix-based OS.
 For windows the include statements need to be adjusted.